Sam Corcoran: A.F.C. Sudbury

 Sam joined A.F.C.
 Sudbury on 20 March 2017.

 Royston Town

 On 17 July 2017, Corcoran was one of three players signed by Southern League Premier Division side Royston Town, he was joined by James Potton and Lee Chappell.

 Hendon

 In July 2019, Corcoran joined Hendon FC.

+Shamrock FC

+Initially starting on the bench, Sam capitalized on an opportunity to start with a series of noteworthy performances across three matches.
+During this period, he contributed 1 goal and 2 assists, earning a Man of the Match recognition in one fixture.
+However, his run of form was marred in the subsequent game, where, after equalizing for his team, he was shown a red card for an attempted but unsuccessful punch in retaliation against an opposing player.
+This incident brought his otherwise promising resurgence into disrepute.